Sometimes a conference is just a conference.

 Today–well, I got poked.
 Deep.

 He challenges a person to write a story about their lives that is interesting and captivating…a story that is compelling and meaningful.
-If someone made a movie of your life, would it get bogged down cuz all you wanted was a new Honda and a move into a three bedroom home?
+Another way of saying this: If someone made a movie of your life, would it get boringly get bogged down cuz all you wanted was a new Honda and a move into a three bedroom home?

 One of the critical parts of story–any story–in a movie or a book or a tale well told–is that the main character has a conflict…a challenge that s/he must overcome.
-And part of how a character is developed in the plot of a movie is how negative life turns are somehow, over time, valuable opportunities to grow and develop and mature, gaining skills and qualities that ultimately help the main character triumph.
+An essential part of any movie is how the character is developed in the plot of a movie by going through a negative life turn.
+The whole arc of a movie is how, over time, valuable opportunities occur to grow and develop and mature the main character.
+Ultimately, these skills and qualities help the main character triumph.

 Donald Miller had us think about some of the negative life turns of our own life…and how, in the words of Victor Frankl, we could see them from a redemptive perspective.